Omar Atwa Illustrations by Nano Banana 2026

 The first crew on site shows up with bulldozers, chainsaws, and a few trucks.
 Their job is to get the site down to bare soil.
 Trees come out.
 The old farmhouse gets demolished.
 Brush and stumps are removed and hauled to a green waste site.

 This stage is called clearing and grubbing.
 Clearing is what you can see above ground.
 Grubbing is the roots underneath.
-Both have to go before any real earthworks can start.

 Saving the topsoil